bharathjoshi/Virtual-Mouse/README.md

 # Virtual Mouse
-OS Required : This project can be made to run smootly on ubuntu  .
+OS Required: This project can be made to run smootly on ubuntu  .
 Running this on mac  will raise problems as some functions in modules are not supported .
 Project smootly runs on mac based ubuntu , but we shall also install camera  boot drivers as web camera permission is not given to ubuntu .

 MODULES :
   Project is supported by opencv version 3.4.5.20. (the latest update was made on Jan 9 2019, 3.4.5.20 was updated to 4).Some functions were changed and modified in 4 .